danielgaskell/scc/doc/s_core.md

 unsigned long Sys_Counter(void);
 ```

-Returns the system counter, which increments 50 times per second.
+Returns the system counter, which increment by two 50 times per second (so every second, the timer increases by 100).
 This can be used to calculate time elapsed for regulating framerates in games, etc.

 *SymbOS name*: `Multitasking_GetCounter` (`MTGCNT`).